Primordial non-Gaussianity with Angular correlation function: Integral constraint and validation for DES: Analysis tools

 where the superscript represents the redshift bin from which the ACF is obtained.
 We repeat the same procedure for the theoretical model, where $\textbf M(\p)$ is the theory vector as a function of the free parameters for each redshift bin, as follows,

 We perform an MCMC sampling of the likelihood function using COBAYA \citep{2021Cobaya} to estimate the posterior distributions of the free parameters in our pipeline.

 Table \ref{tab:param} presents the free parameters considered for our analysis and their respective fiducial values and priors.
-Depending on the analysis, the integral constraint could be considered free or fixed to its theoretical value given by Eq.(\ref{eq:ic_thetamax}).
+Depending on the analysis, the integral constraint could be considered as a free parameter (IC-MARG) or fixed to its theoretical value (IC-FIXED) given by Eq.(\ref{eq:ic_thetamax}).
 This will be stated for each test considered.
-Notice that we are not including other free cosmological parameters in the likelihood, which is customary for this kind of analysis, since adding other cosmological parameters will loose the constraints on $\fnl$.
+Notice that we are not including other free cosmological parameters in the likelihood, which is customary for this kind of analysis, since adding other cosmological parameters will lose the constraints on $\fnl$.